bonitasoft/bonita-doc/md/profileCreation.md

 The Applications section provides a quick access to the applications mapped to this profile.
 To map a new application to this profile, you have to open the application and then choose this profile in the profile field of the [application descriptor editor](applicationCreation.md)

+## Enable a profile

+To enable a profile, it must be installed onto the portal.
+For development purposes, the Studio can **deploy** profiles onto the portal for you (_only for Performance and Efficiency editions_).
+On a production environment, it is done via the **Organization > Profiles** menu of the **Administrator** Portal.